top of page

 “For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers (κοσμοκράτορας, kosmokratoras) over this present darkness, against the spiritual forces of evil in the heavenly places.”
 Ephesian 6:12

-Thus, contrary to anti-missionary claims, there is no dualism being presented.
-Above all of these ‘cosmic powers’ there is One Authority above all: HaShem Himself.
+Thus, contrary to anti-missionary claims, no dualism is being presented.
+Above all of these ‘cosmic powers,’ there is One Authority above all: HaShem Himself.
 Xus Casal cites the Talmud,

 “Then Yeshua said to him, “Be gone, Satan!
 For it is written, ‘You shall worship the L-rd your G-d and him only shall you serve.’”
 Then the devil left him, and behold, angels came and were ministering to him.”
 Matthew 4:10-11